The Alaska Discovery Tour

 TRAVEL INSURANCE: We strongly suggest purchasing trip cancellation/interruption insurance to protect your travel investment at the time you sign up for one of our trips.
 This coverage will offset cancellation charges in the event of illness before or during your trip.
 Trip cancellation/interruption and baggage insurance is available at a supplemental cost.
 Click Here to purchase travel protection.

 GRATUITIES: Planet Earth Adventure's tour leaders, staff and drivers and service providers are all paid salaries for their work.
 They will go out of their way to make your trip special and do not perform their jobs just for money.
 However, they do accept gratuities should you determine that they performed their jobs at an outstanding level.
 Gratuities should reflect your satisfaction with their level of service.

 CANCELLATION POLICY: We consider the deposit non-refundable at the time of reservation; however, Planet Earth Adventures will try to be flexible in the event of a cancellation.
-Cancellation with less than 90 days prior to the flight and the deposit is completely non-refundable.
-Cancellation with less than 72 hours prior to the flight and 100% of the flight will be billed.
-A MasterCard or Visa is required to make your reservation online.
+Please read our cancellation policy thoroughly.
+A credit card is required to make your reservation online.
 Your card will be charged when you book your trip.
-We require at least 90-day notice for cancellations.
+We require at least 90-day written notice for cancellations.
 Wildlife sighting is not guaranteed.

 2018 Tour Dates, Cost & Optional Activities

 TOUR DATES: Weekly Departures May - September Please Note: *Denali Park Road conditions can affect tour dates during early or late season.